-Anyone, who has a chance to see Werner Herzog’s movie “Cave of Forgotten Dreams”, don’t miss it!
+Anyone who has a chance to see Werner Herzog’s movie “Cave of Forgotten Dreams”, do not miss it!
 As I’ve mentioned before in FB, I saw slides of paintings from other French and Spanish caves at a paleoanthropological symposium years ago, which just blew me away.
-Most caves these days are closed to the public to preserve the prehistoric art for future generations, so none of us will ever be fortunate enough to see the real thing, but I’ve read that the Herzog film is a more than adequate substitute.
+Most of these caves are now closed to the public to preserve the prehistoric art for future generations, so none of us will ever be fortunate enough to see the real thing, but I’ve read that the Herzog film is a more than adequate substitute.

-At least one of our dogs gets pretty rattled.
-Our poor guy is sensitive to particular frequencies, which include gunshots, thunder and the machine gun like pattern of fat raindrops on a metal roof.
+One of our dogs gets pretty rattled by weather-related noises.
+The poor guy is sensitive to particular frequencies, which include gunshots, thunder and the machine gun like patterns of fat raindrops on a metal roof.
 He can’t help himself, he just panics.
-To be continued soon.

 I have to leave you now, to go to my book club meeting.
 To sweeten the farewell, here’s a picture of some attractive fog in our neighborhood.
 I guess it will show up on top of the post, since I never figured out, how to attach at the end. ¡Hasta luego!